 Levinson’s is actively working to do everything possible to ensure meaningful burial services out of respect for the deceased and for their family.
 You will still be able to:

-Have a private graveside service
+Have a private graveside or outdoor chapel service

 Speak to the rabbi so they can put together a eulogy